svartajs/svartajs.github.io/content/index.md

 # Svarta

-_Svarta_ is a TypeScript-native, ESM-native REST API framework.
+_Svarta_ is a TypeScript-native, ESM-native platform-agnostic REST API framework.

 By abstracting the underlying platform, it allows deployment to different platforms without changing your code.